prosodylab/Prosodylab-Aligner/README.md

 #### Out of dictionary words

 Secondly, a word in your .lab files may be missing from the dictionary.
-Such words are written to OOV.txt.
-You can transcribe these in outofdict.txt using a text editor, then mix them back in like so:
+Such words are written to `OOV.txt`.
+You can transcribe these using a text editor, then mix them back in like so:

     $ ./sort.py lang.dict OOV.txt > tmp;
     $ mv tmp lang.dict

-If you are transcribing new words using the CMU phone set, see [this page](http://www.csee.ogi.edu/~gormanky/papers/codes/) for IPA equivalents.
+If you are transcribing new words using the CMU phone set, see [this page](http://cslu.ohsu.edu/~gormanky/papers/codes/) for IPA equivalents.

 #### Subprocess Process Error